mneri/csv/IMPLEMENTATION.md

 ```
 Notice how `next()` performs only a single check (`state == ELEMENT_PREPARED`), skipping other sanity checks like
 verifying whether the reader is still open or trying to prepare an element on-the-fly.
 This minimalism keeps the
-bytecode footprint tiny.
-All the edge-cases are handled by the `next2()` method.
+bytecode footprint tiny and the method is very likely to be inlined in the caller.
+All the edge-cases are handled by the
+`next2()` method.

 ```java
   private T next2() throws IOException {